MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/tasks/submit-approve-project-budget.md

 ---
 # required metadata

-title: Submit and approve project budget
+title: Create and submit a project budget workflow
 description: This procedure shows you how to create and submit the budget for a project.
-author: mkirknel
+author: RadhikaRS
 manager: AnnBe
-ms.date: 08/13/2019
+ms.date: 03/30/2020
 ms.topic: business-process
 ms.prod:
 ms.service: dynamics-ax-applications